sdanielzafar/csv-to-sstable/README.md

 );
 ```

-Assuming you want to use a CSV file `my_csv.csv` in your home directory to populate your table, you can run:
+Assuming you want to use a TSV file `my_tsv.tsv` in your home directory to populate your table, you can run:

-    $ java -jar csv-to-sstable.jar my_keyspace /Users/home/my_table.cql /Users/home/my_csv.csv /Users/home/sstables
+    $ java -jar tsv-to-sstable.jar my_keyspace /Users/home/my_table.cql /Users/home/my_tsv.tsv /Users/home/sstables

 After the SSTables have been generated, you can bulkload them into Cassandra by using sstableloader.
 Assuming that you have a running local Cassandra cluster installed in ~/cassandra, run: